tomekpryjma/tomekpryjma.github.io/quake-modding/index.md

     </li>
     <li>Find your copy of Quake.
 For example, if you installed it via Steam, it will be in <strong>steamapps/common/Quake</strong>
         <ul>
+            <li>Place the FTEQW engine you downloaded earlier in this directory.</li>
             <li>In the main Quake directory, create a folder and name it whatever you want, let's use <strong>mymod</strong> as an example.</li>
             <li>In the mod folder create a <strong>src</strong> directory.
 Feel free to call it whatever you want.</li>
             <li>Copy the contents of <strong>C:/quake-source/quakec</strong> into <strong>mymod/src</strong></li>